 Like many of America’s philanthropic institutions, Wofford came about because of the vision and generosity of an individual.
 Benjamin Wofford was born in rural Spartanburg County on Oct.
 19, 1780.
 Sometime during the great frontier revivals of the early 19th century, he joined the Methodist Church and served as a circuit rider (itinerant preacher) for several years.
+He traveled in the west, but was not ordained there because that Methodist conference refused to ordain slaveholders.
+He was later ordained in South Carolina, which allowed its clergy to own enslaved persons.
 In 1807, he married Anna Todd and settled down on her family’s prosperous farm on the Tyger River.
-From this happy but childless marriage, which ended with Anna’s death in 1835, Wofford acquired the beginnings of his fortune.
+He left the active ministry upon the death of Anna's parents to manage their holdings.
+From this marriage, which ended with Anna’s death in 1835, Wofford acquired the beginnings of his fortune.
 A year later, at the age of 56, the widower married a much younger woman from east Tennessee, Maria Barron.
 They moved to a home on Spartanburg’s courthouse square, where he could concentrate on investments in finance and manufacturing.
 It was there that Benjamin Wofford died on Dec.
 2, 1850, leaving a bequest of $100,000 to “establish a college of literary, classical and scientific education to be located in my native district and to be under the control and management of the Methodist Church of my native state.”
 It proved to be one of the largest financial contributions made to American higher education prior to the Civil War.
 The trustees named in his will met at Spartanburg’s Central Methodist Church and agreed that the college should be located in the village rather than in a rural setting, and acquired the necessary land on the northern edge of the town.
 The college charter from the South Carolina General Assembly is dated Dec.
 16, 1851.

 The trustees retained one of the state’s leading architects, Edward C. Jones of Charleston, to design the college’s Main Building.
 Although landscaping plans were never fully developed in the 19th century, sketches exist to show that the early trustees envisioned a formal network of pathways, lawns and gardens that would have left an impression quite similar to the college's present National Historic District.
 The original structures included a president’s home (demolished early in the 20th century); four faculty homes (still in use today for various purposes); and the magnificent Main Building.
 Known as simply as “The College” for many years, the latter structure remains one of the nation’s outstanding examples of “Italianate” or “Tuscan Villa” architecture.